Learn about actual and potential costs

 Where can I purchase Network Attached Storage Devices?

-Market share concentration of NAS devices is moderate, with the top four vendors (Dell, NetApp, Newegg/Liaison Interactive and Hitachi) accounting for about 45.0% of total market share.
+Market share concentration of NAS devices is moderate, with the top four vendors (Dell, NetApp, Newegg/Liaison Interactive and Hitachi) accounting for about 40.0% of the total market share.
 There are only an estimated 35 NAS device manufacturers in the market, such as Dell, WD, QNAP and Synology.
-The limited number of...
+The limited number...
 Subscribe to learn more.

 Questions to ask potential suppliers